Job prospects Dockworker in the Lower Mainland–Southwest Region

 Recent trends from the past 3 years

-Over the past few years (2020-2022), the labour market was balanced for Longshore workers in the Lower Mainland–Southwest Region.
-The number of job openings was about the same as the number of workers available in this occupation.
+Over the past few years (2021-2023), there was a labour surplus for Longshore workers in the Lower Mainland–Southwest Region.
+There were more workers available than job openings in this occupation.

 Job outlook over the next 3 years

-The employment outlook will be limited for Longshore workers (NOC 75100) in the Lower Mainland - Southwest region for the 2023-2025 period.
+The employment outlook will be moderate for Longshore workers (NOC 75100) in the Lower Mainland - Southwest region for the 2024-2026 period.

 The following factors contributed to this outlook: